orstavik/JoiState/src/v3/usecases.md

 # WhatIs: an action?

-1. An action takes set of input states and produce a set of output states.
+1. An action is a function that produce several return values.
+An action takes an array of input states and convert them into an array of output states.
-2. All (regular) input states must be set.
+2. The action function is free to decide which output states it populates.
-3. The action chooses itself how many of its output states it will populate.
-Most often, an action will produce only one output state, the first.
+3. Commonly, an action produce only two return value: the first output state is the normal output of the function, and the second output value is any error thrown from the function.
-4. If one of the (regular) output states is set, then the action will be canceled.
+4. But, action functions can also populate select output states, such as both 1 and 3, but not 2 and 4 (in JS: `result = ['one', , 3]` where `result[1] === undefined && !(1 in result)`; this is different from `result = ['one', undefined, 3]` where output state 2 is set to `undefined`).
-5. An output set can only be set once.
-If an async action resolves, and one of its output states has already been set (ie. is no longer unset as it was when the async action was invoked), then none of the return values will be set by the async action.
+5. Actions can be async.

 Example: